flo0909/djangoprj1/README.md

 **The Project**
 I have taken inspiration from the 'Issue Tracker' idea provided.
-The project is using Django 2.2.5.
-Html5 , CSS3 , JavaScript, DC , D3 , Stripe,  the rest please find in requirements.txt.
+The project is using Django 2.2.5. , Python 3.7.3,  Html5 , CSS3 , JavaScript, DC , D3 , Stripe, Bootstrap4, Crispy Forms, the rest please find in requirements.txt.
 The user images are uploaded into an AWS bucket.